jnlongnecker/theQudzoo/src/content/adviceArticles/attack.md

 ### Activate Rodanis Y

 Rodanis Y is a powerhouse and can easily handle a few templars on its own.
-Since it has <span class="injected"><span class="skill">Dismember</span></span> skills, if it gets the right luck it can even handle the templar leader.
+Since it has Dismember skills, if it gets the right luck it can even handle the templar leader.
 It does suck a ton of power, however, and we cannot direct it to go to a particular location.
 For these reasons, Rodanis Y is only really useful if one of the drop parties will land nearby.

 ### Power Force Projectors